-When producing cars and their components, the requirements for precise air quality control are high.
-Without these controls, the risks of manufacturing errors caused by extremes of humidity or even condensation can be high.
+The automotive industry requires precise air quality control requirements when producing cars or any automotive components.
+Without these controls, the risks of manufacturing errors caused by extremes of humidity or even condensation are at increased risk.

-Some of the issues seen within this industry over the years include:
+Some of the issues seen within the automotive industry over the years include:

-- Battery Production – The move is now to an ever-increasing numbers of electric vehicles, whether completely electric or hybrid models.
-The battery technology associated with this drive to electric power involves the use of Lithium as a component and the production of the batteries is undertaken in very low dewpoint (low humidity) environments with a working condition of less than 1%RH.
-Systems are installed to assist in this process and readily available to the industry.
+- Battery Production – The move is now to ever-increasing numbers of electric vehicles, whether entirely electric or hybrid models.
+The battery technology associated with this drive to electric power involves the use of Lithium as a component, and the production of the batteries is undertaken in very low dewpoint (low humidity) environments with a working condition of less than 1%RH.
+Systems are installed to assist in this process and are readily available to the automotive industry.

-- Environmental Chambers – Product development often requires the use of artificially created environments to replicate the effects of driving in extreme conditions.
-Often conditions of lower than -60 to -700C are required, and dehumidification removes the risk of the freezing air affecting other components.
+- Environmental Chambers – Product development often requires artificially created environments to replicate the effects of driving in extreme conditions.
+Often conditions lower than -60 to -700C are necessary, and dehumidification removes the risk of the freezing air affecting other components.

-- Glass Production – It is imperative to ensure that laminated windscreens and other glass parts contain no moisture when bonded, as any trapped molecules can lead to explosive conditions inside the autoclave.
+- Glass Production – It is imperative to ensure that laminated windscreens and other glass parts contain no moisture when bonded.
+Any trapped molecules can lead to explosive conditions inside the autoclave.

-- Paint Shop Issues – With the move away from solvent based paints, modern water-based finishes are affected by the ambient humidity which varies from season to season.
-This leads to different drying periods in summer compared to winter and the risk of bottlenecks in production.
+- Paint Shop Issues – With the move away from solvent-based paints, the ambient humidity affects modern water-based finishes, which vary from season to season.
+It leads to different drying periods in summer compared to winter and the risk of bottlenecks in production.

-- Drench Testing – Prestige Cars are often ‘drench tested’ in a facility designed to check for water ingress from all directions, using de-ionised water.
-Following such a drench test, the vehicle is dried out using high velocity heated and dehumidified air to remove all trace of water.
+- Drench Testing – Prestige Cars are often ‘drench tested’ in a facility designed to check for water ingress from all directions, using de-ionized water.
+Following such a drench test, the vehicle is dried out using high velocity heated and dehumidified air to remove all traces of water.

-- Corrosion – Stored parts are susceptible to atmospheric corrosion if the humidity is not controlled.
-This can be a major problem where inventory levels are high to meet anticipated demands for these spares, be they body panels of other ferrous components.
+- Corrosion – Stored parts are susceptible to atmospheric corrosion if the humidity is uncontrolled.
+Causing a significant problem where inventory levels are high to meet anticipated demands for these spares, be they body panels or other ferrous components.

-- Trim Pieces – Often produced by sub-suppliers on a JIT basis, variable humidity levels can create issues with the drying of adhesives on leather trim panels for example, produced with non-solvent based adhesives.
+- Trim Pieces – Often produced by sub-suppliers on a JIT basis, variable humidity levels can create issues with drying adhesives on leather trim panels, for example, made with non-solvent based adhesives.

-- Car Storage – Not necessarily connected with new motor manufacture, classic and valuable cars can be simply protected against damage by corrosion and mould by the simple installation of a dehumidification system.
-These systems are used by private individuals as well as commercial car storage facilities.
+- Car Storage – Not necessarily connected with new motor manufacture, classic and valuable cars can be simply protected against damage by corrosion and mould by installing a dehumidification system.
+These systems are used by private individuals and commercial car storage facilities.